pyload/pyload/docs/api/overview.rst

 .. rubric:: Motivation

-The idea of the centralized pyLoad :class:`Api <module.Api.Api>` is to give uniform access to all integral parts and plugins in pyLoad, and furthermore to other clients, written in arbitrary programming languages.
+The idea of the centralized pyLoad :class:`Api <module.Api.Api>` is to give uniform access to all integral parts and plugins in pyLoad  to other clients written in arbitrary programming languages.
 Most of the :class:`Api <module.Api.Api>` functionality is exposed via RPC [2]_ and accessible via thrift [3]_ or simple JSON objects [4]_.
 In conclusion the :class:`Api <module.Api.Api>` is accessible via many programming language, over network from remote machines and over browser with javascript.